 Why do babies become stressed?
 Just as in this example of a shock, there are many situations in a baby's life that can lead to the baby's need to release stress.
-Perhaps, their older sibling hits them with a toy (which may or may not be an accident!), they may experience anger and frustration about their needs not being met or understood by their caregiver, that again may seek re-balancing through a releasing cries.
+Perhaps, their older sibling hits them with a toy (which may or may not be an accident!), they may experience anger and frustration about their needs not being met or understood by their caregiver, that again may seek re-balancing through a releasing cry.
 Other examples are; separation anxiety, grief, the stress of over-exhaustion, the stress of family tensions, the stress of being taken away from the activity they were engaged in, the disappointment of rejection, sibling squabbles, developmental frustrations; the hard work of learning to turn over from their back to their belly, the frustration of learning to crawl, to walk, to talk, to swing, to swim, to ride their bike, to make friends and on and on.

 Nervous system overload.
 The stress in these situations may build up suddenly or slowly, but at a certain point the stress is more than their nervous system can contain, the child erupts in tears and the expression of those tears can bring a big release of stress, tension and big feelings as long as their crying is overall supported and not repressed.
 Crying is an instinctive physiological releasing mechanism.
 It kicks in when our bodies reach the point of overload.
 We've all had moments where the stress has become too much and we've just broken down and cried.
 Assuming we haven't felt rejected or shamed for crying, that crying is generally a huge relief and allows us to think clearly again.